zmehic/seedstarter-fitcc24/README.md

 - Settings - which gives the user an ability to choose from three different operation modes and to insert the type of seedling they are trying to grow;

 ### Incubator
-Incubator contains all of the necesarry sensors and gadgets needed to control and monitor these key parameters.
+Incubator contains all of the necesarry sensors and gadgets needed to control and monitor these key parameters mentioned above.
+Everything is controlled via an ESP8266 NodeMCU microcontroller.

 **Components:**
 - DHT11 Sensor for Air Humidity and Temperature;